There’s a lot of stuff out there about getting a Nevada divorce.

 In non-lawyer speak this means your children must live in Nevada for at least the last 6 months before you file for divorce.

 Do your children live in another state but you live in Nevada?
-You can still get divorced in Nevada, but your Nevada family court judge will not be able to decide anything about custody or child support.
+You can get divorced in Nevada.
+But the Nevada court will not decide child support and custody.
+Instead, the court where your children live will decide those issues.

 This is what is known as a status only divorce.
 Basically, you’re divorced in Nevada but you may have to file a separate lawsuit where your children live to resolve custody, visitation and child support.